Ro706/clang/README.md

-I'll help you create a comprehensive README.md file for your C programming repository.
-Let me clean up and organize the content you've provided into a well-structured README.
 # Clang - C Programming Learning Repository

 This repository is designed to help you learn and practice C programming from basics to advanced concepts.
 Each topic is organized in its own directory with example programs and explanations.